 You can purchase a laptop at a discounted price once your application is approved.
-The laptops are refurbished and the manufacturers will vary, but when they show up at your doorstep, they’ll be ready to use.
+The laptops are refurbished, and the manufacturers will vary, but when they appear at your doorstep, they’ll be ready to use.

-This program also offers low-cost internet service at just $9.95/month + tax for download speeds up to 25 Mbps.
+This program also offers affordable internet service at just $9.95/month + tax for download speeds up to 25 Mbps.